Appendix B. Exercise solutions

 As we can see, unknown words are broken into smaller pieces of subwords or even single tokens; this allows the tokenizer and LLM to handle any input.

 German words are not broken down into characters or even subwords here, suggesting that the tokenizer has seen German texts during training.
-This also suggests that the LLM was likely trained on German texts, too, and should be able to handle certain non-English languages well.
+This also suggests that the LLM was likely trained on German texts, too, and should be able to handle at least certain non-English languages well.

 Exercise 2.2